Open Source Cybersecurity Tools You Need to Know About in 2024

 Overview and Key Features: OWASP ZAP is an integrated penetration testing tool for finding vulnerabilities in web applications.
 Key features include automated scanners, passive scanners, and a powerful REST API.

-Use Cases and Applications: OWASP ZAP is used by security professionals to find and fix security vulnerabilities in web applications during the development and testing phases.
+Use Cases and Applications: Security professionals use OWASP ZAP to find and fix security vulnerabilities in web applications during the development and testing phases.

 Burp Suite Community Edition:

-Overview and Key Features: Burp Suite Community Edition is a web vulnerability scanner with a range of tools for testing web application security.
+Overview and Key Features: Burp Suite Community Edition is a web vulnerability scanner with various tools for testing web application security.
 Key features include crawling, scanning, and web application testing.

-Use Cases and Applications: Burp Suite is used for identifying and exploiting web application vulnerabilities such as SQL injection and cross-site scripting (XSS).
+Use Cases and Applications: Burp Suite is used to identify and exploit web application vulnerabilities, such as SQL injection and cross-site scripting (XSS).

 3.3 Mobile App Security